Non-pharmacological treatments for dementia

 Often a family member or carer has a unique insight into the needs, preferences and symptoms of a person with dementia.
 It is therefore important to include them, where practicable, in discussions about the diagnosis and care management of your patient, and also to support the needs of the carer.

-For advice, information and support for carers, let them know about Dementia Australia - helpline and services.
+For advice, information and support for carers, let them know about The National Dementia Helpline and Dementia Australia's support services.

 Helping your patients live well with dementia